Key Takeaways

 Why One Size Doesn’t Fit All?

 Generic security content fails to resonate.
-Security leaders know better that the finance team faces business email compromise, developers deal with code injection or misconfigurations, and sales get smishing at a higher volume.
+Security leaders know better than the finance team that the finance team faces business email compromise, developers deal with code injection or misconfigurations, and sales get smishing at a higher volume.

 They require tailored training.